Wire suspension specialists Zip-Clip used the disruption of lockdown to launch the business to new heights

 One element of Zip-Clip’s business will definitely not change, however.
 It has spent 18 months developing a trade line system with overseas suppliers.

 HSBC’s backing via a £1m global trade facility gives suppliers the confidence to provide major orders of six months’ worth of raw materials.
 This was what enabled Zip-Clip to fulfill the urgent Covid-related contracts without delay.

 “Even though there were shutdowns at some of our supply factories, we had plentiful stock to support all our customers,” Matthew says.
 “Covid was an extreme stress test of that system, and it came through.”

 – – –

 Like most companies, Zip-Clip took an income hit at the onset of the pandemic.
-However, Matthew is confident that the business will be back on track by the yearend, maintaining its £6m turnover.
+However, Matthew was confident that the business would be back on track by the yearend, maintaining its £6m turnover.

 He sees similar optimism in other businesses.
 “Lockdown has given people an odd opportunity: to have a break and introduce changes within the organisation that will create further growth in the long run,” he concludes.